 I’m very excited to write this page.
 This is the 14th of what may ultimately be 169 town completion celebration pages!
 Yes, of course I am fully aware of how absurd that is.
-Send your condolences to my wife and children, care of the comments below.
+But I love it.

 For those of you who are new here… In late 2016, after a decade of writing CTMQ, I decided to try to “complete” towns.
 In that decade of traveling and writing, I had already done a lot of stuff in most of our towns already.
 However, I have been continually surprised by how much more there often is to do.
 This page you’re reading includes my “town completion celebration meal.”
 These will sometimes be at the best restaurant in town.
 Or the most historic.
 Or the most iconic.
 Or the most unique.
 Or the only one.
 Or at a gas station.
 Every town is different!

 Ellington, Tolland County

 When selecting my Ellington celebration meal, I went to Peak Ellington.
 Sure, there are a couple fancier joints in town than the Chuck Wagon, but I didn’t feel that they’d give me the full Ellington experience.
 After all, this is the town known as “Smellington” because of its huge cow population – and the name “Chuck Wagon” alone evokes visions of cattle drives.
 To me, this was a no brainer.